tailwindlabs/heroicons/README.md

 ## License

-This library is MIT licensed.
+This library is MIT licensed un cambio.